Gleyber Torres Preview, Player Props: Yankees vs. Red Sox

 Gleyber Torres At The Plate

-- Torres has reached base via a hit in 86 games this season (of 119 played), and had multiple hits in 30 of those games.
+- Torres has reached base via a hit in 87 games this year (of 120 played), and had multiple hits in 31 of those games.

-- Torres has had at least one RBI in 26.9% of his games this year (32 of 119), with two or more RBI 15 times (12.6%).
-He has also been responsible for three or more of his team's runs in two contests.
+- In 26.7% of his games this season, Torres has driven in at least one run.
+In 15 of those games (12.5%) he recorded more than one RBI, while accounting for three or more of his team's runs in two contests.

-- In 50 of 119 games this season, he has scored, and 12 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.